lhaasper/3-Layer-protection-C-/README.md

  Process:
 Loader > Runs extender within loader.exe
-extender > downloads your file throught bytes and runs it off the bytes
+extender > downloads your file through bytes and runs it off the bytes

-MEANING: You cant crack anything (100%)
-Chances:

-loader - 0% because its c++ and obfuscated a lot of times extender - 0% since its ran within loader.exe your file - 0% since it never touches the c# drive and cant be downloaded if extender is obfuscated properly.
+EDIT AS OF 2020:
+This can now be cracked and the method isn't safe anymore.